What is TMJ?

 - Inform the dental team if you feel pain during dental care procedure

 - Apply heat or ice after a dental care procedure

 - Discuss with your dentist concerning other ways to get rid of plaque besides flossing.
 For instance, they might suggest that you wipe your teeth with a cotton ball.

 How Can You Prevent TMJ?

 You might not be in a position to prevent TMJ from rising; however, you might be able to minimize symptoms by reducing your level of stress.
 It may be helpful to attempt to stop crunching your teeth if it is a problem for you.
 Possible solutions for teeth grinding include wearing a mouth guard at night and taking muscle relaxants.
 You can also help prevent grinding by reducing stress and general anxiety through exercise, counseling, and diet.

 Cost of Botox for TMJ Treatment in Los Angeles

 Contact your insurance company to see if it covers TMJ treatment in Los Angeles, including Botox.
 They might not cover the treatment because the Food and Drug Administration has not yet approved Botox.
 However, it’s worth knowing if they cover this treatment.

+Dr. Bruce Vafa offers the best treatment for TMJ.
+He is one of the best TMJ Specialists in Los Angeles.
 The prognosis for TMJ disorder is dependent on the source of the problem.
-For many people in Beverly Hills, TMJ disorders can be successfully treated with home remedies, such as changing positions or minimizing stress.
+For many people in Beverly Hills, Dr. Vafa can successfully treat TMJ disorders.
 In case your condition is a result of a chronic disease like arthritis, a change of lifestyle may not be adequate.
 Most TMJD require lifestyle changes and can be combined with medications to reduce discomfort and pain.
 Aggressive medications are hardly needed.
 Contact our specialist in Beverly Hills regarding your options to decide the right treatment for you.